felipetovarhenao/bell-tutorials/public/markdown/04_numtypes.md

 | `Dv5`  | D eighth-flat        | `6175`           |
 | `D#q5` | D 3/4 sharp          | `6350`           |

 > The careful reader will notice something particular here.
-In _bell_ (and _bach_ for that matter), middle C is not `C4` as it typically is, but rather `C5`.
+In _bell_ (and _bach_ for that matter), middle C is not `C4` as one would typically expect, but rather `C5`.
 When using pitch syntax, always make sure to double check the octave you assign to each pitch.

 ### Advanced Syntax

-While the syntax above can be sufficient for most cases, it's still limited to eighth-tones as the smallest tone division.
+While the syntax above can be sufficient in most cases, it's still limited to eighth-tones as the smallest tone division.
 For more fine-tuned pitch specifications, the following syntax can be used:

 `<whitekey><optional:accidental><octave><+|-><accidental_as_rational>t`